 If you start doing business under a name other than your legal name, then you will probably have to file a DBA, also called an assumed name, a fictitious name, or a trade name.
 Most states require DBA filings, but there are a few states that do not require DBA filings.
 Check the requirements for the state & county in which your business is located.

 Example: Daniel Johnson decides he wants to offer his services to mow lawns under the name Daniel’s Lawn Mowing Services.
 He is not offering his services under his legal name but rather under an assumed name.
 Most states would require Daniel to file a DBA with the appropriate local county.
 For example, if his business is located in Texas, he would have to file a DBA.

 DBA filing requirements vary state-by-state.
 It is important to check your state requirements.
-For ease of use, attached in Appendix 1 are the links to the Secretary of State websites for the 50 states.

 Example: Let’s say Daniel offers his mowing lawn services in Bexar County and Travis County, Texas.
 In Texas, DBAs for sole proprietorships are filed with the office of the county clerk in the county where a business premise is maintained.
 If no business premise is maintained, the assumed name certificate is filed in all counties where business is conducted under the assumed name.
 Scenario 1: Let’s say Daniel maintains his business premises in Bexar County.
 He would then file a DBA in Bexar County.
 Scenario 2: Daniel does not have any business premises.
 He then has to file the DBAs in both Bexar County and Travis County.

 Different counties have different forms and requirements.
 It is best to either contact the county clerk or check the county website for any requirements and forms you can use.

 DBA filings are required so that people know who owns and operates the business in case of a lawsuit.
 Without a DBA filing, it could be difficult and expensive to find out who the owner is.